It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Surgery, including anaesthetic services and surgical assistance where necessary

-• Nursing services, when provided by the hospital and laboratory, X-ray and diagnostic procedures, and interpretation
+• Nursing services, when provided by the hospital and laboratory, X-ray and diagnostic procedures, and interpretation and drugs administered in the hospital

 • Radiotherapy treatment, occupational therapy, and physiotherapy when provided by an insured facility